asheeshcric/blog/_posts/2019-02-21-machine-learning-fundamentals.md

 ---
 title: Machine Learning Terminologies
+description: You might feel intimidated at start hearing all those fancy AI/ML terms used by people everywhere.
+This is one of the posts that gives you a basic overview of the most used fundamental concepts in machine learning.
 ---

 As a beginner in data science or machine learning, it always adds a cushion if